Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

     30
     ```

     The first samples come out in `652800 ps`, and the last samples come out in `10889600 ps`.
-You can calculate the throughput as follows:
+The throughput therefore can be calculated as follows:

         Total time = 10889600 - 652800 = 10236800 ps
         Total bytes = 128 * 100 = 12800 bytes
         Throughput = 12800/(10236800*1e-6) = 1250.3 MB/s

     This method does _not_ measure the latency of the first kernel execution to produce the output data.
 Make sure that the graph runs a number large enough that this overhead can be neglected.

 2. AMD provides event APIs for performance profiling purposes.
 These APIs use performance counters in shim tiles to do profiling.
-This tutorial introduces the following enumeration usages:
+The following enumeration usages are introduced in this tutorial:

-    - **event::io_stream_start_to_bytes_transferred_cycles:** This records the start of a running event with a performance counter, and records the event when the system transfers a specific amount of data with another performance counter.
-Therefore, the return number with this enumeration is the total cycles required to receive that amount of data.
-Stop the profiled stream after the system transfers this amount of data.
+    - **event::io_stream_start_to_bytes_transferred_cycles:** This records the start of a running event with a performance counter, and records the event that a specific amount of data is transferred with another performance counter.
+The return number with this enumeration is therefore the total cycles required to receive that amount of data.
+The profiled stream should be stopped after this amount of data has been transferred.

     - **event::io_stream_running_event_count:** This counts how many running events have occurred between `start_profiling` and `read_profiling`.
-You can use it to count how much data the system has transferred, whether the graph is running infinitely or not.
+It can be used to count how much data has been transferred, whether the graph is running infinitely or not.

     Take a look at `aie/graph.cpp`.
 The code to perform profiling is as follows:

-    ```cpp
+    ```
     int iterations=100;
     int bytes_per_iteration=128;
     int total_bytes=bytes_per_iteration * iterations;